alzwded/LCDGameEmu/NOTES.md

 Transitions between states are handled by .transition statements in the code section.
 When a transition is encountered, execution of the currnet state is halted and on the next clock cycle execution will begin in the state the transition was made towards.

 There are a total of 100 internal registers you can use to store temporary data.
-They are WORD-sized.
+They are BYTE-sized.
 The are accessed using the $N syntax.
 The number 100 is completely arbitrary and in the future it may be configurable.

 There are also a number of predefined read-only registers, namely $left, $right, $up, $down, $fire, $alt, $start, $toggle, $upleft, $upright, $downleft, $downright .
 Virtually, these represent keys that may or may not be available to the user.
 By default they are mapped to <left>, <right>, <up>, <down> 1, 2, 0, 9, Q, P, A, L by default.
 In the future, they may also be mapped to a joystick or user configurable.